 iPhone XS and iPhone XS Max feature the same 12-megapixel dual camera system introduced in the iPhone X, but with major upgrades.
 A bigger wide-angle sensor allows for sharper pictures in low light, while Smart HDR allows for photos with more detail.

-A telephoto lens with 2x optical zoom continues to allow for Portrait Mode photos, which feature better bokeh, aka background blurring, and there's a new Depth Control option allows for adjustable depth of field.
-Larger pixels, extended dynamic range, and a bigger sensor also improve stabilization and low-light performance when capturing videos, and the True Tone flash has been improved.
+A telephoto lens with 2x optical zoom continues to allow for Portrait Mode photos, which feature better bokeh, aka background blurring, and there's a new Depth Control option that allows for adjustable depth of field.
+Larger pixels, extended dynamic range, and a 32% larger sensor also improve stabilization and low-light performance when capturing videos, and the True Tone flash has been improved.

 The TrueDepth Camera System continues to include a 7-megapixel lens for front-facing images, but it's been upgraded so that Face ID is faster than before.

 Other features include support for Gigabit-class LTE with 4x4 MIMO, Bluetooth 5.0, and Dual-SIM options with an included nano-SIM and eSIM for using two phone numbers at once. iPhone XS and iPhone XS Max support the most LTE bands ever in an iPhone.

 Thanks to the A12 chip, battery life in the iPhone XS and XS Max has been improved compared to the iPhone X. The iPhone XS lasts for 30 minutes longer than iPhone X, while the iPhone XS Max lasts for an hour and a half longer.

 Pricing for the iPhone XS starts at $999 for the 64GB model, while pricing for the iPhone XS Max starts at $1,099. iPhone XS and iPhone XS Max became available for pre-order on Friday, September 14 at 12:01 a.m.
 Pacific Time and launched on September 21.